MEG Energy reports record quarterly production and cash flow

 Non-IFRS Financial Measures

 This document includes references to financial measures commonly used in the crude oil and natural gas industry, such as operating earnings, cash flow from operations and cash operating netback.
 These financial measures are not defined by IFRS as issued by the International Accounting Standards Board and therefore are referred to as non-IFRS measures.
 The non-IFRS measures used by MEG may not be comparable to similar measures presented by other companies.
 MEG uses these non-IFRS measures to help evaluate its performance.
 Management considers operating earnings and cash operating netback important measures as they indicate profitability relative to current commodity prices.
 Management uses cash flow from operations to measure MEG's ability to generate funds to finance capital expenditures and repay debt.
-These non-IFRS measures should not be considered as an alternative to or more meaningful than net income (loss) or net cash provided by operating activities, as determined in accordance with IFRS, as an indication of MEG's performance.
-The non-IFRS operating earnings and cash operating netback measures are reconciled to net income (loss), while cash flow from operations is reconciled to net cash provided by operating activities, as determined in accordance with IFRS, under the heading "Non-IFRS Measurements" in MEG's Management's Discussion and Analysis pertaining to the third quarter of 2013.
+These non-IFRS measures should not be considered as an alternative to or more meaningful than net income (loss) or net cash provided by (used in) operating activities, as determined in accordance with IFRS, as an indication of MEG's performance.
+The non-IFRS operating earnings and cash operating netback measures are reconciled to net income (loss), while cash flow from operations is reconciled to net cash provided by (used in) operating activities, as determined in accordance with IFRS, under the heading "Non-IFRS Measurements" in MEG's Management's Discussion and Analysis pertaining to the first quarter of 2014.

 MEG Energy Corp. is focused on sustainable in situ oil sands development and production in the southern Athabasca oil sands region of Alberta, Canada.
 MEG is actively developing enhanced oil recovery projects that utilize SAGD extraction methods.
 MEG's common shares are listed on the Toronto Stock Exchange under the symbol "MEG."